jamesdiacono/Replete/plugins/mcp/README.md

 MCP messages are read from stdin and written to stdout.
 Optionally, a debug log with all message traffic between the parent process, the server, and Replete can be written.

 It is possible to configure the MCP server with its own Replete command by specifying the `plugins.mcp.command` array in replete.json.
-This can be desirable to avoid WEBL port conflicts with other Replete processes:
+This can avoid port conflicts between different Replete processes.

     {
         "command": [
             ...
-            "--browser_port=4444",
+            "--browser_port=9325",
             ...
         ],
         "plugins": {
             "mcp": {
                 "command": [
                     ...
-                    "--browser_port=5555",
+                    "--browser_port=0",
                     ...
                 ]
             }